 Selecting one of these options changes how the editor is displayed to configure the control.
 Essentially, you are choosing whether the control has input buffers, output buffers, or both. below the screen shot shows an example of a Script Component Transformation that has both buffers.

 When you access the scripting environment, you’ll notice some additional differences between the Script Component and the Script Task.
-Namely, some new classes have been added to the Solution Explorer, as shown in below screen shot.
+Namely, some new classes have been added to the Solution Explorer, as shown in the below screenshot.

 The name of the class that is used to host custom code is different from that used for the Script Task.
 Rather than ScriptMain, the class is called main.
 Internally there are also some differences.
 The primary difference is the existence of more than one entry point method.
 The methods you’ll see in the main class depend upon the Script Component type.
 At least three of the following methods are typically coded and can be used as entry points in the Script Component: